sophialai123/Web-Development/C#/LinqMethods/Readme.md

 ## LINQ Methods
 #### 1. `Any()`:
-Determines whether any element of a sequence exists or satisfies a condition.
+- Determines whether any element of a sequence exists or satisfies a condition.
-Return `true ` if the source sequence contains any elements; otherwise return false;
+- Return `true ` if the source sequence contains any elements; otherwise return `false`;
+- Also checks the ArgumentNullException

 ```
 using System;